-I'd like you to take your Bible and open to the eighth chapter of Luke.
+I'd like you to take your Bible and open to the 8th chapter of Luke.
 This morning we come to an interesting little section from verses 16 through 21.
 It's actually two little sections that I've combined for one message, Luke chapter 8 verses 16 to 21.
 Let me read this text to you so that you have it in mind.

-Beginning in verse 16, "Now no one after lighting a lamp covers it over with a container, or puts it under a bed, but he puts it on a lampstand in order that those who come in may see the light.
+Beginning in verse 16, "Now no one, after lighting a lamp, covers it over with a container, or puts it under a bed, but he puts it on a lamp stand in order that those who come in may see the light.
 For nothing is hidden that shall not become evident, or anything secret that shall not be known and come to light.
 Therefore, take care how you listen; for whoever has, to him shall more be given; and whoever does not have, even what he thinks he has shall be taken away from him.
 And His mothers and brothers came to Him and they were unable to get to Him because of the crowd.
 It was reported to Him, 'Your mother and your brothers are standing outside wishing to see You.'
 But He answered and said to them, 'My mother and my brothers are these who hear the Word of God and do it.'"

-Now the beginning point of our message this morning is in verse 18, the opening statement, "Therefore take care how you listen."
-This is a warning from our Lord that we've turned into the title of the message, "Be careful how you listen."
+Now the beginning point of our message this morning is in verse 18, the opening statement, "Therefore, take care how you listen."
+This is a warning from our Lord that we've turned into the title of the message, "Be Careful How You Listen."

 When I was a little school boy, it was common for my teachers to send notes home informing my parents of my behavior.
-There were a number of constants in the information that came to my parents, one of them was this, "Johnny talks too much and doesn't listen."
-Since they didn't have any clinical initials to attach to my condition, there was no ADD or ADHD, and there was no Ritalin to sedate me, so they just said I was disobedient and they punished me with the instruction that listening would be less painful.
+There were a number of constants in the information that came to my parents.
+One of them was this, "Johnny talks too much and doesn't listen."
+Since they didn't have any clinical initials to attach to my condition, there was no ADD or ADHD, and there was no Ritalin to sedate me, so they just said I was disobedient and they punished me, with the instruction that listening would be less painful.
 And so I learned to listen.